samay90/classroom_management_backend_hackathon/README.md

 17) Mark Attendance (POST) (/classroom/:class_id/resource/:resource_id/attendance/mark)
     - Parmas : class_id, resource_id
     - Header : Bearer Token
-    - Allowed Fields : attendance, date
+    - Allowed Fields : attendance
     - Required Fields : All the allowed fields
     - Conditons :
         - Resource should belong from same classroom.
         - User must be either teacher or creator of the classrooom.
         - Attendance must be of the form {"user_id":(0/1),...}.
         - user_id of the each user in the attendance must be the student of the classroom.
-        - Date can be any valid format of the Javascript.
         - The older attendance of students provided in attendance will get deleted.

 18) Assign Assignment (POST) (/classroom/:class_id/assignments/new)